Biodynamic Craniosacral Therapy

 What can I expect from a session?

 Your practitioner uses their hands and senses to listen to the subtle rhythmic motions in your body, as well as to where there might be places of ‘stuckness’ or stasis.
 Because the body functions as a whole, your practitioner may focus on areas other than where your symptoms occur.
 Through the session, they help support the unfolding of the healing process guided by your body’s own profound intelligence.
-All this will highlight your individual needs and the practitioner will respond accordingly in verbal dialogue with you and your experience.

 Will Craniosacral Therapy only involve my head and spine?